 Later on, he was appointed parliamentary secretary to the Minister of International Trade and the Minister for International Cooperation.
 In January 2008, he announced that he would not run in the next federal election.

 Brian is married, and his wife’s name is Esther Johnson Pallister.
 He met Esther during his university days.
-Moreover, the couple is blessed by two daughters named Shawn and Quinn Pallister.
+Moreover, the couple is blessed with two daughters named Shawn and Quinn Pallister.

 Brian Pallister Social Media

 Brian Pallister is a Canadian Politician.
-Most of his earnings come through his salary by working as a politician.
+Most of his earnings come from his salary by working as a politician.
 Apart from that, he had also made several personal investments.

 |Source of Income||Salary as a Politician and Personal Investments|